Mineral wood protection

 Wood is a renewable resource that is durable and robust.
 It has good insulating properties and thus helps to improve the energy efficiency of buildings.
 It regulates humidity and absorbs harmful substances from the room air.
 Wood not only creates a better climate across the world, but also a more pleasant interior climate.

-Wood lives and works and, as a natural material, it is a demanding material to work with.
-For the building material to maintain its natural beauty, it needs a wood coating – particularly when used outdoors – to protect it from moisture, UV radiation, chemical and biological influences.
+For wood to maintain its natural beauty, it needs a coating – particularly when used outdoors – to protect it from moisture, UV radiation, chemical and biological influences.

-Due to its swelling and shrinking behaviour, the building material poses a significant challenge for coatings.
+Due to its swelling and shrinking behaviour, wood poses a significant challenge for coatings.

 The appearance and durability of a wooden facade depends on the choice of materials, construction and surface treatment with a wood paint.
 Suitable wood coatings can be used as protective measures to meet today’s structural demands with respect to durability and visual stability.

 Going beyond keeping the building fit for use, wood paint coatings also give the designer scope for aesthetic creativity to underline the individual character of a wood structure or wood-inspired interior.